Tight Underwear Is Not Healthy – Here’s Why

 It raises scrotal temperature, impairing sperm production and motility.
 Long-term use can contribute to infertility and testicular discomfort.

-• Can tight underwear cause urinary tract infections (UTIs)?
+• Can tight-fitting underwear lead to urinary infections (UTIs)?

 • What are the skin problems caused by tight underwear?